 As previously stated, North Carolina uses the highest weighting of student achievement when compared to other states.
 The current weighting of student achievement and growth has created obstacles within the state's reporting system.
 With current weighting percentages, it is possible for schools that have high student achievement results and no growth to still receive an A designation.
-In fact, 81 schools received either an A or B designation and did not meet expected academic growth (according to 2017-2018 data).
-Similarly, it is currently possible for schools to exceed expected growth and receive a designation of D or F. Using 2017-2018 data, 68 schools receive a D or F designation while exceeding expected academic growth.
-Figure 1 below provides a summary of school performance designations as related to growth status.
-By combining student achievement and growth into a single letter grade, the system masks critical nuances about both measures and ultimately hides valuable information that would be more transparently seen if each measure was reported separately.
+Similarly, it is currently possible for schools to exceed expected growth and receive a designation of D or F. By combining student achievement and growth into a single letter grade, the system masks critical nuances about both measures and ultimately hides valuable information that would be more transparently seen if each measure was reported separately.